 Each System Bank serves one or more Agricultural Credit Associations (ACAs) that originate long-term, short-term and intermediate-term loans, Production Credit Associations (PCAs) that originate and service short- and intermediateterm loans, and/or Federal Land Credit Associations (FLCAs) that originate and service long-term real estate mortgage loans.
 These associations borrow a majority of the funds for their lending activities from their related bank.
 System Banks are also responsible for supervising the activities of associations within their districts.
 AgFirst (the Bank) and its related associations (Associations or District Associations) are collectively referred to as the AgFirst District.
 The District Associations jointly own substantially all of AgFirst's voting stock.
-As of year end, the AgFirst District consisted of the Bank and nineteen District Associations.
+As of year-end, the AgFirst District consisted of the Bank and nineteen District Associations.
 All nineteen were structured as ACA holding companies, with PCA and FLCA subsidiaries.
 FLCAs are tax-exempt while ACAs and PCAs are taxable.

 The Farm Credit Administration (FCA) is delegated authority by Congress to regulate the System banks and associations.
-The FCA examines the activities of the associations and certain actions by the associations are subject to the prior approval of the FCA and the supervising bank.
+The FCA examines the activities of the associations and certain actions by the associations are subject to the prior approval of the FCA and the supervising the retirement of protected borrower capital at par or stated value, and (3) for other specified purposes.

-The Farm Credit Act also established the Farm Credit System Insurance Corporation (Insurance Corporation) to administer the Farm Credit Insurance Fund (Insurance Fund).
-The Insurance Fund is required to be used (1) to ensure the timely payment of principal and interest on Systemwide debt obligations (Insured Debt), (2) to ensure the retirement of protected borrower capital at par or stated value, and (3) for other specified purposes.
 The Insurance Fund is also available for discretionary uses by the Insurance Corporation to provide assistance to certain troubled System institutions and to cover the operating expenses of the Insurance Corporation.
 Each System bank has been required to pay premiums, which may be passed on to the Association, into the Insurance Fund, based on its annual average adjusted outstanding Insured Debt until the assets in the Insurance Fund reach the "secure base amount."
 The secure base amount is defined in the Farm Credit Act as 2.0 percent of the aggregate insured obligations (adjusted to reflect the reduced risk on loans or investments guaranteed by federal or state governments) or such other percentage of the aggregate obligations as the Insurance Corporation at its sole discretion determines to be actuarially sound.
 When the amount in the Insurance Fund exceeds the secure base amount, the Insurance Corporation is required to reduce premiums and may return excess funds above the secure base amount to System institutions.
 However, it must still ensure that reduced premiums are sufficient to maintain the level of the Insurance Fund at the secure base amount.